A Quantum Gate Architecture via Teleportation and Entanglement: A Photonic Architecture for QGATE

-\emph{(2) Photonic fusion operations.} Photonic fusion is an entangling operation implemented via a measurement on two photons that probabilistically projects the remaining system after measurement into a state with additional entanglement, consuming at least one photon in the process \cite{browne2005resource}.
-When an incorrect detection pattern is registered, the fusion operation fails, projecting the two-qubit system into a separable state and thereby preventing entanglement formation.
+\emph{(2) Photonic fusion operations.} Photonic fusion is an entangling operation implemented via photon measurement that probabilistically projects the remaining system after measurement into a state with additional entanglement, consuming at least one photon in the process \cite{browne2005resource}.
+When an incorrect detection pattern is registered, the fusion operation fails, projecting the two-qubit system into a separable state.
 Nonetheless, the resulting measurement outcomes still convey partial information about the residual system, which may be exploited in the design of fault-tolerant photonic architectures.
-In contrast, the loss of one or more photons constitutes a more detrimental event, referred to as an erasure, wherein no information regarding the remaining system can be recovered.
-While probabilistic, the successful generation of entanglement via photonic fusion is heralded by given detector patterns depending on the fusion type (type-I or type-II).
-This additional entanglement can be used either to connect previously separable entangled photon states or to increase the degree of entanglement within an existing entangled photon state.
+In contrast, photon loss constitutes a more detrimental event, referred to as an erasure, wherein no information regarding the remaining system can be recovered.
 In standard guise the probability of successfully generating entanglement via photonic fusion is $50\%$.
-However, schemes have been developed that improve upon the probabilistic nature of fusion operations, most pertinently repeat-until-success (RUS)~\cite{lim2005repeat} and a time-delayed adaptation of the RUS method referred to as boosted fusion~\cite{hilaire2023near} which is illustrated in Fig.~\ref{fig:boosted_fusion} and distinct from other ancilla-photon-based boosted fusion schemes~\cite{grice2011arbitrarily}.
-While both approaches promise an improvement of the photonic fusion process to near-deterministic entanglement generation they differ in the details of their implementation.
-In the case of boosted fusion it is assumed that the vertices between which entanglement is to be generated are redundantly encoded on $n$-qubit GHZ states, represented as hexagons in Fig.~\ref{fig:boosted_fusion}, that are generated before the fusion process begins.
-This limits the number of attempts available to successfully generate entanglement to $n-1$ reserving one physical qubit to hold quantum information.
+However, schemes have been developed that improve upon the probabilistic nature of fusion operations, most pertinently repeat-until-success (RUS)~\cite{lim2005repeat} and a time-delayed adaptation of the RUS method referred to as boosted fusion~\cite{hilaire2023near} which is illustrated in Fig.~\ref{fig:boosted_fusion}.
+While both approaches promise an improvement to near-deterministic entanglement generation, they differ in their implementation.
+Boosted fusion assumes that the vertices between which entanglement is to be generated are redundantly encoded on $n$-qubit GHZ states (hexagons in Fig.~\ref{fig:boosted_fusion}) generated before fusion commences.
+This limits the number of fusion attempts to $n-1$ reserving one physical qubit to hold quantum information.
 Conversely, RUS assumes that one is not limited in the number of attempts and can hypothetically continue repeating the fusion process until the successful generation of entanglement is heralded.
-However, in this way the RUS method requires that the photonic states being entangled also remain entangled with the QEs generating them.
-This requirement provides a practical limit to the RUS method given by the coherence time of the QEs \cite{Quandela24}.
+Consequently, the RUS method requires that the photonic states being entangled also remain entangled with the QEs generating them introducing a practical limit to the RUS method given by the coherence time of the QEs \cite{Quandela24}.